Test Runner (Twister)

 A list of environment variables.
 Twister will check if all these environment variables are set, and otherwise skip this platform.
 This allows the user to define a platform which should be used, for example, only if some required software or hardware is present, and to signal that presence to twister using these environment variables.

-1. The format of the test identifier shall be a string without any spaces or special characters (allowed characters: alphanumeric and [_=]) consisting of multiple sections delimited with a dot (.).
+1. The format of the test scenario identifier shall be a string without any spaces or special characters (allowed characters: alphanumeric and [_=]) consisting of multiple sections delimited with a dot (.).

-3. All test identifiers within a testcase.yaml file need to be unique.
+3. All test scenario identifiers within a testcase.yaml file need to be unique.
 For example a testcase.yaml file covering semaphores in the kernel can have:

 • kernel.semaphore: For general semaphore tests